Parsa307/Il2CppDumper/README.md

 Using it in multiplayer environments may violate Terms of Service, result in bans, or be considered unethical and potentially illegal.
 Cheating in multiplayer games ruins the experience for other players.

-Please respect game developers and other players—use responsibly!
+Please respect game developers and other players, use responsibly!

 ## Features